Saxo Morningstar High Dividend Q4 2019 commentary

 - SSE Plc is an energy holding company based in the United Kingdom.
 Last quarter saw an impressive rally in its stock price.
 SSE performance was aided by a landslide victory for the UK Conservative party on December 12th, 2019 as this eliminated investor concerns over nationalisation.
 It’s also worth noting the share’s attractive dividend yield of 6.2%.

 - Bank of Nova Scotia is a global financial services provider based in Canada.
 Its share price dropped $0.48 this quarter.
 The bank has made many acquisitions in Latin America of late, which investors believe has opened the bank up to more risks.
 Whilst Latin America has been more stable recently, political instability, higher credit losses and inflation are still evident.
-However, Morningstar notes the bank is undergoing many efficiency improvements bankwide and, consequently, should put them on track to break through a 50% efficiency ratio by 2021.
+However, Morningstar notes that many efficiency improvements are being made bank wide, which should put them on track to break through a 50% efficiency ratio by 2021.

 - General Mills Inc is a leading global packaged food company that owns major brands such as Nature Valley, Cheerios and Haagen-Dazs.
 Last quarter saw their share price drop $1.94.
 Changing consumer tastes shifting from processed foods to fresh and natural options has negatively impacted their business performance.
 The share price is narrowly trading below Morningstar’s fair value price at $52 per share.